Prisons and Camps, July 1974 (32.12)

 Penal institution OD-l/ST-2

-Valentin Moroz, the Ukrainian historian and essayist, has now been held in Vladimir Prison for about four years, having received a second conviction under Article 62 (Ukrainian Criminal Code= Article 70, RSFSR Code), this time for four of his articles: ‘Report from the Beria Reserve’ (written during his first imprisonment in the Mordovian Camps), ‘Amongst the Shadows’, ‘A Chronicle of Resistance’, and a literary-critical analysis of the verse of Evdokiya Los, a Belorussian poet [note 3].
+Valentyn Moroz, the Ukrainian historian and essayist, has now been held in Vladimir Prison for about four years, having received a second conviction under Article 62 (UkSSR Criminal Code = Article 70, RSFSR Code).
+This time it was for four of his articles: ‘Report from the Beria Reserve’ (written during his first imprisonment in the Mordovian Camps), ‘Amongst the Shadows’, ‘A Chronicle of Resistance’, and a literary-critical analysis of the verse of Yevdokiya Los, a Belorussian poet [5].

 Vladimir Prison (SC)

 Moroz was sentenced to six years of prison, three years in camps and five years of exile.
-Before this he was imprisoned for four years — from 1965 to 1969 (CCEs 7, 14,17, 27).
+Before this he was imprisoned for four years, from 1965 to 1969 [6].

 In Vladimir Prison Moroz’s cell-mates turned out to be common criminals who tormented him and prevented him from sleeping at night.
 One of them cut his stomach open with the handle of a spoon that was sharpened like a knife, and Moroz had to be sent to the hospital for stitches.
 After this incident, at the request of Moroz himself and his wife, he was placed in a solitary-confinement cell, where he has now been for two years.